Demi-urge/menace_sandbox/docs/autonomous_sandbox.md

    The script verifies system dependencies, creates default presets using `environment_generator` and invokes the sandbox runner.
 The metrics dashboard is available at `http://localhost:${AUTO_DASHBOARD_PORT}` once started.
    If the previous run terminated unexpectedly you can append `--recover` to reload the last recorded ROI and synergy histories.
    Use `--preset-debug` to enable verbose logging of preset adaptation.
 Combine it with `--debug-log-file <path>` to write these logs to a file for later inspection.
+   Use `--forecast-log <path>` to store ROI forecasts and threshold values for each run.

 ## Visual agent queueing